IntelliTect/Coalesce/docs/pages/generated/server/dtos.rst

 Coalesce supports several types of DTOs:

 -  DTOs that are automatically generated for each POCO database object.
    These are controlled via :ref:`ModelAttributes` on the POCO.
+These are outlined below.
 -  DTOs that you create with IClassDto and create unique ViewModels.
+These are outlined at :ref:`CustomDTOs`.

 Automatically Generated DTOs